 Results 1–10 of 22 for "Curriculum"X related to "Nonmedication Treatments for Adult..."
-Refine Your Search Refine Your Search TopicEducation (18)Children (4)Learning & memory (3)Personality (2)Race (2) 8 more... [+] Sleep (2)Testing issues (2)Bullying (1)Depression (1)HIV & AIDS (1)Schizophrenia (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)Arnold, J. David (1)Brabeck, Mary (1)Fernald, L. Dodge (1)Fernald, Peter S. (1) 10 more... [+] Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Nogare, Mario A. (1)Semrud-Clikeman, Margaret (1)Hide details Results 1–10 of 22 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (17)Children (3)Learning & memory (2)Personality (2)Sleep (2) 7 more... [+] Testing issues (2)Bullying (1)Depression (1)HIV & AIDS (1)Race (1)Schizophrenia (1)Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (3)Arnold, J. David (1)Brabeck, Mary (1)Fernald, L. Dodge (1)Fernald, Peter S. (1) 10 more... [+] Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)McCombs, Barbara (1)McEntarffer, Rob (1)Nogare, Mario A. (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Hide details Results 1–10 of 22 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Lesson 1: Psychological Disorders: Historical Perspectives, Classification Systems and ModelsCurriculum 3.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Lesson 1: Psychological Disorders: Historical Perspectives, Classification Systems and ModelsHistory of abnormal behavior; explanation of biopsychological, cognitive and behavioral models of therapy.Curriculum 3.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
+Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
 Curriculum 4.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Activity 2.1: Personality and Personality AssessmentThis activity provides a vehicle for the discussion of numerous issues, including test construction, gender differences, operational definition, reliability, validity and methodology.Curriculum 9.Activity 4.1: Self-Assessment of DepressionAssessing depression is very important because of the strong link between depression and suicide.
-This section provides a self-rating scale for depression that can be administered in a few minutes.Curriculum 10.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum Previous 1 2 3 ...
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Activity 2.1: Personality and Personality AssessmentThis activity provides a vehicle for the discussion of numerous issues, including test construction, gender differences, operational definition, reliability, validity and methodology.Curriculum 6.Activity 4.1: Self-Assessment of DepressionAssessing depression is very important because of the strong link between depression and suicide.
+This section provides a self-rating scale for depression that can be administered in a few minutes.Curriculum 7.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 8.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 9.Activity 4.1: Human EmotionsEmotion can be defined as a conscious experience including a state of (physiological) arousal and a meditating interpretation.Curriculum 10.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 22 for "Curriculum"X related to "Nonmedication Treatments for Adult..."